ORESoftware/live-mutex/README.md

 By default, a lock request will retry 3 times, on an interval defined by `opts.lockRequestTimeout`, which defaults to 3 seconds.
 That would mean that the a lock request might fail with a timeout error after 9 seconds.

+If there is an error or Promise rejection, the lock was not acquired, otherwise the lock was acquired.
+This is nice than other libraries that necessitate that you check to see if 'unlock' is a function, etc etc.

 Unlock requests - there are no builtin retries for unlock requests - if you absolutely need an unlock request to succeed, use `opts.force = true`.
 Otherwise, implement your own retry mechanism for unlocking.
 If you want the library to implement automatic retries for unlocking, please file an ticket.